xxsocialxx/yDance/README.md

 - ❌ Alter state property names
 - ❌ Add functions outside designated modules

+## Data pipeline (boring by design)

+We use a deterministic, append-only pipeline to keep data clean and trustable:

+- raw_events (append-only): Stores the exact incoming payloads from the private relay or form, plus source, pubkey, signature, and a content_hash.
+- normalized_events (versioned): Stores normalized, validated events with a version counter and a computed dedupe_key.
+- normalized_events_latest (view): A read-only view of the latest version per event_uid.
+The UI reads only from this view.

+Rules:
+- All writes go raw → normalize → normalized (no UI direct writes).
+- No destructive updates.
+New info creates new versions.
+- Idempotent jobs keyed by content_hash (safe to retry).

 ## 🚀 Getting Started

 1. **Install dependencies** (optional, for linting):